 - a) Final image: the best resolution file you have of your final image or clip, for future large format prints and presentations.
 TIFF, png or Photoshop formats preferred; jpg and raw formats are ok for unedited images.
 Use the best resolution setting that you can.
 If your camera only takes jpgs, use the largest file, finest jpg setting.
 If you edit the file (and you should at least crop appropriately and set the contrast) DO NOT SAVE AS A JPG.
 Save as TIFF, PNG or some other lossless format instead.
-PNG seems to work better than TIFF, or PSD, but all three are acceptable. - Or Final Video: Your video should include a title with your name as author.
+PNG seems to work better than TIFF, or PSD, but all three are acceptable. - Or Final Video: Your video MUST include a title with your name as author.
 Submit a high-resolution copy of your video to Canvas.
-This can be slow, so be sure to use a location with a fast upload speed, such as on campus. - b) Original: Whatever your original (still) camera file is.
+This can be slow, so be sure to use a location with a fast upload speed, such as on campus. - b) Original: Whatever your original (still) camera file is STRAIGHT FROM THE CAMERA.
 Raw, CR2, NEF, jpg, whatever.
 If you are shooting video, unedited video clips are required only if your video processing includes color shifts or distortions.
 Send your straight-from-the-camera file, NOT a png version.
-Only the straight-from-the-camera file has the necessary metadata. - c) Reports must be submitted BOTH in the appropriate Canvas Assignment and to Flowvis.org (in your GW image post, see above) by the deadline on 9/27.
-See the Report Guidelines document at Flowvis.org>Course Info for details. - d) A Word document of your report, in the Canvas Get Wet Report assignment.
+Only the straight-from-the-camera file has the necessary metadata.
+You won't get credit if your file is missing the metadata. - c) Reports must be submitted BOTH in the appropriate Canvas Assignment and to Flowvis.org (in your GW image post, see above) by the deadline on 9/28.
+See the Report Guidelines document at Flowvis.org>Course Info for details. - d) A Word document of your report, in the Canvas Image-Vid 1 Report assignment.
 Please use Word.
 If you don't use Word, convert your file to .doc however you can.
-Do not post pdfs to Cavas.
+Do not post pdfs to Canvas.
 However, if your report is done as text and images in your image post, just put the link to the post in Canvas. - e) SAF: A completed image Self-Assessment Form (SAF) in the Canvas report assignment, on the same date that your report is turned in.
-The SAF form is available under Course Info at Flowvis.org. - f) In Depth Critiques: You will be assigned critiques of two classmates for each report, in Canvas.
+The SAF form is available under Course Info at Flowvis.org.
+The SAF form is to help you make sure you've included the required information. - 10.
+In Depth Reviews: You will be assigned to do reviews of two classmates for each report, in Canvas.
 Look in the upper right hand corner, after you have submitted your report.
+These will be due Friday October 2.